amaddix2020/Guessing-number-Game/README.md

-# Guessing-number-Game-using-C
+Guessing number Game using C ++

-Guessing number Game using C
+See file other file for details.